 **Helpful tips and common mistakes

-This salad can come together pretty quickly if you multi-task.
-Start by preparing the honey roasted pecans.
-These pecans are my ultimate favorite for any salad or even just a snack.
+This roasted chickpea romanesco arugula salad can come together pretty quickly if you multi-task.
+Start by preparing the honey-roasted pecans.
 Simmer the honey with the water and oil, add the pecans and finish by tossing them in cinnamon and sugar.
 It’s important to lay them out on a wax paper to cool or they will become one clump.
-If you don’t have wax paper you can also use parchment paper and spray it with cooking spray.
+If you don’t have a wax paper you can also use parchment paper and spray it with cooking spray.

 While the nuts are cooling, roast the romanesco and chickpeas.
 Romanesco is one of those vegetables that you find in the grocery store and think, “What is that?!”
 It actually tastes similar to broccoli and is even sometimes referred to romanesco broccoli (or romanesco cauliflower, depending on where you are).
 If you haven’t tried this vegetable yet, give it a try.
 It’s GOOD.
 Otherwise, substitute with roasted cauliflower or broccoli.
 To test if the romanesco is done roasting, give the thick part of the stem a little poke with a fork.
 The fork should be able to pierce through when they are ready.